DeiveEx/deiveex.github.io/_posts/2025/2025-06-20-i-won-a-games-contest.md

 excerpt: "My game concept **Growing Horrors** is one of the winners of the [Rising Tide Challenge by Blue Ocean Games](https://blueoceangames.com/challenge/winners)!"
 ---

-Wow, the results are just out and I can't believe my eyes: my game concept **Growing Horrors** is one of the winners of the [Rising Tide Challenge by Blue Ocean Games](https://blueoceangames.com/challenge/winners)!!!
+Wow! the results are just out and I can't believe my eyes: my game concept **Growing Horrors** is one of the winners of the [Rising Tide Challenge by Blue Ocean Games](https://blueoceangames.com/challenge/winners)!!!

 {% include figure popup=true image_path="/assets/images/misc/RisingTideWinners.png" alt="Rising Tide Challenge Winners by Judge's pick" caption="Rising Tide Challenge Winners by Judge's pick" %}